Table of Contents

-The experiment suggested a clear spike in testosterone levels of men who retained their semen.
-This challenge popularized the concept of abstinence so much that it made its way into the formation of the subreddit group NoFap.
+The experiment suggested a clear spike in testosterone levels in men who retained their semen.
+This challenge popularized the concept of abstinence so much that it made its way into the formation of the No Nut November subreddit group NoFap.

 Reddit’s NoFap Community

 Subreddit group NoFap is arguably the biggest pro-anti-masturbation community on the internet.
 Rather than seeing it as another internet joke, the members of NoFap acknowledge the detrimental effects of masturbation and porn addiction.